codelings-net/codelings/README.md

 #### WebAssembly

-Codelings are built out of WebAssembly instructions and so a passing familiarity with the basics is probably required for understanding what's going on, especially at this early stage.
+Codelings are built out of WebAssembly instructions and so a passing familiarity with the basics is probably a good idea if you want to understand what's going on.

 - Gentle intro: https://blog.scottlogic.com/2018/04/26/webassembly-by-hand.html